Jtoosh/chess/notes.md

 **_CURRENT STATE_**
 I believe I have copying and checking moves down, but my current issue is that the tests often set up in a non-default situation, so the king positions are not correct, so the game status is not being evaluated correctly.

+**Phase 1 Retrospective**
+Phase 1 I was also able to get done on the due date, and I got an identical score as Phase 0: 100% on passoff tests, and 3/4 on the code quality check, with the same code quality check, _Code Readability_, being the one that I failed.

+**Biggest Obstacle:** I think the biggest obstacle in this phase was starting on my implementation of `isInCheck` and then recognizing that it wouldn't work with the passoff tests.
+I think this highlights the upside of TDD, and exposes a lack of its implmentation on my part for this phase.
+Going forward, **I can work in a more explicit TDD manner**.

+**Biggest Helps:** I think what helped me most was **The spec on the rules of Chess**, and **taking some time to ponder and deeply understand the rules of Chess**.
+This helped me make realizations that made the design/implementation stages easier.
+I think that this highlights the good effects and, really, the **necessity of studying and understanding well the product's behavior**.

 ### Phase 2 Notes